Solid U.S. jobs report bolsters case for Fed rate hike

 WAGE VIGIL

 Wage growth has been disappointingly slow.
-But tightening labor market conditions and decisions by several state and local governments to raise their minimum wage have fueled expectations of a pickup.
+But tightening labour market conditions and decisions by several state and local governments to raise their minimum wage have fuelled expectations of a pickup.

-In addition, a number of retailers, including Walmart, the nation's largest private employer, Target and TJX Cos have increased pay for hourly workers.
+In addition, a number of retailers, including Walmart (WMT.N), the nation's largest private employer, Target (TGT.N) and TJX Cos (TJX.N) have increased pay for hourly workers.

 The jobless rate is near the 5.0 percent to 5.2 percent range most Fed officials think is consistent with a steady but low level of inflation.